gm24258/L3DTEC_91907/README.md

 - Run the following command to install required libraries: `pip install -r requirements.txt`

 ## How to Play
+- Run `game.py` from the src folder.
-The game has instructions but if you still don't know how to navigate the game, I'll put something here later.
+- Once you start the game, it has instructions but if you still don't know how to navigate the game, I'll put something here later.